The Grace of a Ballerina

 “Therefore, most gladly I will rather boast in my infirmities,”

-Biru getting ready for her cue to the Ballet under the stars
+Biru is getting ready for her cue to the Ballet under the stars

 The end of the first piece